jonathonflorek/realworld-slices/README.md

 ## How is this SRP in SOLID?

-Lasagne architecture suffers from a problem where repositories need to return different columns of an object depending on what it's used for.
+Lasagna architecture suffers from a problem where repositories need to return different columns of an object depending on what it's used for.
 For example:

 ```
 interface SampleRepository {